 Are humans the victims of artificial intelligence, or the perpetrators of insurmountable tech death to create an even greater monster?
 This is the question I am continuing to ask myself as technology advances everyday.
 To be critical of artificial intelligence, we need to be critical of all the technology that came before it.
-This website is basic for a couple reasons: 1) I don't know how to code, and this is me trying my best.
+This website is basic for a couple of reasons: 1) I don't know how to code, and this is me trying my best.
 2) Maybe in a way, the basicness of this website is itself a retaliation to the complicated worlds that we continue to give life to in cyberspace.

 Now more than ever, at least in my lifetime, we are seeing the revival of old technology.
 Whether it be the current obsession with digi photos, or the knotted wired earbud, older technology is making a comeback, but in a lot of ways it seems to be for the aesthetic of it all.
 Sometimes I wonder how productive this obsession with the aesthetic is, but that topic is for another time and place.
-Although some physical technology from Y2K seems to be making a slight comeback, we aren't seeing people walking around with 1st generation iPhones, using Vine since it's shut down in 2017 (although its digital footprint exists), or browsing the internet on Windows 2000 software.
+Although some physical technology from Y2K seems to be making a slight comeback, we aren't seeing people walking around with 1st generation iPhones, using Vine since it's shut down in 2017 (although its digital footprint still exists), or browsing the internet on Windows 2000 software.
 This nonetheless leads me to the topic of the moment: every technology has its own lifetime, and every technology experiences its own death.

 I am creating an online graveyard of sorts to memorialize the technology that is outdated, no longer used, only appreciated for the aesthetic appeal, or is simply no longer manufactured.
 This memorial is dedicated to ten technologies, five that are physical, four that are cyber or digital, and data.
 There are too many technologies to all lay to rest in this project, so I had to pick and choose.
 The titles below are what each of these technology's headstones say.
 None of them have death dates because there is no surefire death when it comes to technology.
 As we have seen, humans love reviving what they can revive.